 - Latin America & Antarctica

 Guatemala is one of the smaller Central America countries but the local indigenous population is the largest of any Latin nation, making for a particularly ‘authentic’ experience.
-The country offers the best of Central America under one roof – volcanoes, protected tropical jungle, mountainous highlands, impressive Mayan ruins, vivid colonial towns (including the wonderful Antigua) and beaches on the Caribbean and Pacific coastlines.
-Altogether, it makes a great destination for those fond of eco-tourism and adventure, their traditional dress and culture is very much still evident.
+The country offers the best of Central America under one roof – volcanoes, protected tropical jungle, mountainous highlands, impressive Mayan ruins, vivid colonial towns (including the wonderful Antigua) and beaches on both the Caribbean and Pacific coastlines.
+Altogether, it makes a great destination for anyone interested in eco-tourism, adventure or indigenous cultures.

-One of the highlights is to immerse oneself in the charming colonial town of Antigua, with its labyrinth of cobbled streets, museums and stunning architecture followed by a visit to the crystalline waters of Lake Atitlan or head North East, slightly off the beaten track, into the depths of the jungle to discover one of the impressive Mayan archaeological sights and admire the spectacle of exotic wildlife and birds.
+One of the highlights is to immerse oneself in the charming colonial town of Antigua, with its labyrinth of cobbled streets, museums and stunning architecture, followed by a visit to the crystalline waters of Lake Atitlan.
+Then head north and east and slightly off the beaten track into the depths of the jungle to discover Tikal, one of the impressive Mayan archaeological sights and to admire the spectacle of exotic wildlife and birds.

 Flight time from the UK 15h